zemasoft/wildcards/example/README.md

 long (but can also be empty).

-This example demonstrates the general purposeness of the library since a DNA sequence is internally defined as shown below, not as a string.
+This example demonstrates the general purposeness of the library since a DNA sequence is internally defined as shown below - i.e. not as a string.

 ```C++
 enum class nucleobase